dereknelson/expo-docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for helping!
-Please check that you have edited the docs in the `versions/unversioned` directory, if you want these changes to apply to the next SDK version too.
+This repo is now officially deprecated.
+Docs are now part of the https://github.com/expo/expo repo, so please open your PR there instead.
 -->